-We will take the actions set out below to mitigate the impact of different types of data breach, focusing especially on breaches involving particularly risky or sensitive information.
+We set out below the steps we might take to try and mitigate the impact of different types of data breach if they were to occur, focusing especially on breaches involving particularly risky or sensitive information.
 We will review the effectiveness of these actions and amend them as necessary after any data breach.

-Sensitive information being disclosed via email (including safeguarding records)
+Sensitive information being disclosed via email (including safeguarding records):

-- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error - Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the ICT department to recall it - In any cases where the recall is unsuccessful, the DPO will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way - The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request - The DPO will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website and deleted
+- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error. - Members of staff who receive personal data sent in error must alert the sender and the school's data protection representative as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the school's data protection representative will ask the school's IT service provider to attempt to recall it from external recipients and remove it from the school's email system. - In any cases where the recall is unsuccessful, the school's data protection representative will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save, or replicate it in any way.